emrahgunduz/swift-randomstring/README.md

 ##### `-o` `--out`
 _Optional_.
 A file to write the generated codes to.
 Every code is written as a single line.
 If a file is not defined, output will be dumped to a file in `/tmp/random-*.txt` folder.
+Application **appends to the file**, does not replace the contents.
+If file does not exists, it is created.

 ##### `-f` `--file`
 _Optional_.
 Loads a file containing a simple list of  already existing randomized